Enhance security for outgoing email (DKIM)

 The name of your primary domain appears by default.
 To generate a domain key for a different domain, select it from the drop-down list.

 - If your registrar doesn't support 2048-bit keys, change the key length from 2048 to 1024.

 - Optionally, update the text used as the DKIM selector prefix.

-The selector prefix is used to distinguish the domain key that Google Apps uses from any other domain keys you may have.
+The selector prefix is used to distinguish the domain key that G Suite uses from any other domain keys you may have.
 In most cases, you'll select the default prefix "google".
 The only reason to change the prefix is if your domain already uses a DKIM domain key with the selector prefix "google".